Girlscript-WOB/Contributor/gwob-guidelines/readme.md

 ## Final Notes

 We request everyone to follow the above guidelines.
 Our aim is to make open source accessible to everyone, including beginners.
 Genuine contributions will help you build healthy relationships and secure good jobs.
-Let's make this year’s GSSoC one with a high number of contributors, meaningful contributions, and exciting perks.
+Let's make this year’s GWOB one with a high number of contributors, meaningful contributions, and exciting perks.

 If you find someone violating these rules, please inform us.